-LIVE IN-PERSON: The Sandra L. Fenwick Institute’s Pediatric Health Equity and Policy Research Symposium (October 22 – October 23, 2025)
+LIVE IN-PERSON: Sandra L. Fenwick Institute’s Pediatric Health Policy and Research Symposium (October 22 – October 23, 2025)

-The Sandra L. Fenwick Institute’s Pediatric Health Equity and Policy Research Symposium provides a one-of-a-kind forum for discourse on research related to pediatric health equity and policy.
-It is an opportunity to bring together researchers and leaders working to advance health equity for children.
+Sandra L. Fenwick Institute’s Pediatric Health Policy and Research Symposium provides a one-of-a-kind forum for discourse on research related to health policy, especially as it impacts underserved pediatric populations.
+It is an opportunity to bring together researchers and leaders working to advance health for children.

 Description

-The Sandra L. Fenwick Institute’s Pediatric Health Equity and Policy Research Symposium provides a one-of-a-kind forum for discourse on research related to pediatric health equity and policy.
+Sandra L. Fenwick Institute’s Pediatric Health Policy and Research Symposium provides a one-of-a-kind forum for discourse on research related to pediatric health equity and policy.
 It is an opportunity to bring together researchers and leaders working to advance health equity for children.

 Keynote Speaker